 United Presbyterian Church is a congregation that cares.
 We provide physical, emotional, and spiritual care for our members and those in our community.
 We have a member care committee that works to make sure our members are cared for, contacted, and able to participate in church.
 The Transportation Committee runs the church bus in order for shut-ins and others who are unable to drive to come to church.
 Our Health and Wellness Committee provides resources, seminars, and services to enhance and maintain physical health.
 Deacons and Stephen Ministers care for the spiritual needs of the congregation and the pastors provide pastoral counseling and hospital visitations.
-Either a pastor or our parish nurse is available to visit the hospital every day.
+Either a pastor or our parish nurse is available to visit the hospital.
 If you are in need of care please contact the church office.

 Health and Wellness Committee

-Blood Pressure screening is offered on the first Sunday of the month in the Fellowship Hall or Sewing Room.
+Blood pressure screening is offered on the first Sunday of the month in the Fellowship Hall or Sewing Room.

 Parish Nursing has been a part of United Presbyterian Church since 1996 and has continued to deepen and grow to become a vital part of the member care ministry in the congregation.
 Some of the duties and responsibilities of the parish nurse include: regular visitation to local hospitals, homes and nursing homes, coordinating health services with local providers for members, serving as a liaison to local resources, advocacy on behalf of church members, coordinating volunteers, health educator, conducting routine health screenings and providing health related programs, to name a few.
-If you would like to learn more about Parish Nursing or would like a visit from UPC's Parish Nurse, please contact Kirsten Tharp.
+If you would like to learn more about Parish Nursing or would like a visit from UPC's Parish Nurse, please contact Keli Briggs.

 Stephen Ministry provides confidential, one-to-one care to individuals in our congregation and community who are experiencing difficulties in their lives.
 Stephen Ministry is a confidential ministry: the identity of those receiving care and what takes place in each caring relationship will remain private.
 If you, or someone you know, could benefit from the care of a Stephen Minister please contact the church office and we'll have a Stephen Minister get in contact with you.
 Stephen Ministers are ready to provide the emotional and spiritual care you need when faced with a crisis or difficulty such as-